Google+: Technologies

 According to Joseph Smarr, one of the Google+ team's technical leads, Google+ was a typical Google web application: it used Java servlets for the server code and JavaScript for the browser-side of the UI, largely built with Google's Closure framework, including the JavaScript compiler and the template system.
 They used the HTML5 History API to maintain good-looking URLs in modern browsers despite the AJAX app.
 To achieve fast response times Google often rendered the Closure templates on the server side before any JavaScript was loaded; then the JavaScript found the right DOM nodes, hooked up event handlers, etc. The back ends were built mostly on top of Bigtable and Colossus/GFS, and other common Google technologies such as MapReduce.

 Censorship

-Within a day of the website's launch, various news agencies reported that Google+ was blocked by the People's Republic of China.
-This is part of a wider policy of censorship in mainland China.
-As of June 2011, Google+ remained unavailable in mainland China.
+Within a day of the website's launch, various news agencies reported that Google+ was restricted by the People's Republic of China.
+This was part of a wider policy of censorship in mainland China.
 While it was not technically "blocked", it was made impossible to use by slowing it down to a crawl.
 The Iranian government had also blocked access to Google+ from July 11, 2011, as part of Internet censorship in Iran.